Amanda Tague, Media Production Student, Content Creator on Influential Women

 Professionally, Amanda serves as a marketing associate for a nonprofit in Atlantic City while also working as a campus ambassador and marketing volunteer for Future Now Media Foundation in New York City.
 She continues to grow her experience in marketing, media strategy, and content development while actively pursuing film and creative projects outside of school.
 Alongside her professional and academic work, she remains deeply connected to her creative roots through music, including playing guitar and keyboard, songwriting with friends, and participating in her university radio station.
 Her long-term goal is to build her own production company and direct films that bring meaningful stories to life.

 I definitely attribute my success to my parents.
-I'm the first-gen student, so I'm the first in my family to go to college, and I'm also an only child.
+I'm a first-generation college student.
 My parents have been very supportive of me my entire life, and they've worked so hard to get me to where I am.
-My dad drives a school bus, and my mom works for a healthcare company doing patient intake.
-They didn't go to college themselves, but I remember growing up, they worked every day, and they still do.
+I remember growing up, they worked every day, and they still do.
 I always say, they got me here, and I want to go as far as I can with what they've done for me.
-Being able to kind of give back to them is what drives me.
+Being able to give back to them is what drives me.
 Honestly, I wouldn't change a thing - it's made me who I am, so I'm very grateful for it.

 The best advice I've received came from mentoring sessions with Future Now, where people who've worked in the industry told us about AI.
 One big thing they told us was, it's there, and you have to adapt to it, and learn to use it, because it is going to be a part of the industry.
 So, the best thing that you can do is make it one of your strengths.
 I've kind of been trying to use it more as a resource - if I'm trying to find locations for a shoot, or if I'm trying to figure out maybe something that I need for a certain theme, like different props I could use, it helps to generate that idea.
 But it's more of a tool.
 I don't let it do all the creative work, I just kind of use it as a resource, but I think that alone still gives you the strength to be prepared to use it in the industry as well.